-IDENTIFIE D RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCAL E Local Businesses Young People The nearest local shop is a 15-minute walk away MED Mentors will make their presence known at the shops and the connections have been made with the Police regarding this.
-Ongoing The same local shop is open late into the evening LOW Mentors to be vigilant when looking for young people and if they are hanging out at these businesses.
+IDENTIFIED RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCALE Local Businesses Young People There are a few local corner shops in the area.
+There has been known underage selling of cigarettes from one of the shops.
+2 corner shops close to area, one 1-minute walk, another 4-minute walk.
+MED Mentors have made their presence known at the shops and the connections have been made with the Police regarding this.
+Ongoing There are some late-night shops that young people can choose to hang around within two minutes of the home.
+However, this has not been a problem experienced in the past.
+LOW Mentors to be vigilant when looking for young people and if they are hanging out at these businesses.
 Ongoing